Francis Martin O'Donnell: Other interests

 Based on his original research into various subjects, several of his articles on historical matters have been published in scholarly journals in Ireland, such as The Irish Sword – Journal of the Military History Society of Ireland, and the Journal of the Kerry Archaeological and Historical Society, and on the academic networking site Academia.edu.

-The Law Reform Commission has noted his work. leading to the Land and Conveyancing Law Reform Act O'Donnell has a peerage.
+The Law Reform Commission has noted his work. leading to the Land and Conveyancing Law Reform Act O'Donnell inherited titles from his father, namely Lord of Fingal and Seneschal of Tyrconnell.
 O'Donnell also addressed the 2nd International Colloquium on Nobility, hosted in Madrid by the Real Asociación de Hidalgos de España, 21 October 2017, on the subject of "Irish Nobility and Armigerous Families" and also advocated for participating organisations to register their heraldic and nobiliary traditions under UNESCO's 2003 Convention for the Safeguarding of Intangible Cultural Heritage.
+O'Donnell co-organised the first webinar of the College of St Anthony of Padua, Leuven, held on 21 October 2020, under the theme Memorialising Émigré Dignity.

-In 2018, Academica Press published his book The O'Donnells of Tyrconnell – A Hidden Legacy, to acclaim of several Irish historians and genealogists.
+In 2018, Academica Press published his book The O'Donnells of Tyrconnell – A Hidden Legacy, to the acclaim of several Irish historians and genealogists.
+He has extensively commented on the recent Spanish archaeological investigations for the remains of Red Hugh O'Donnell in Valladolid.
 His first volume of poetry No Man's Land - Selected Poetry & Art was published in early 2020.

-O'Donnell co-organised the first webinar of the College of St Anthony of Padua, Leuven, held on 21 October 2021, under the theme Memorialising Emigré Dignity.
+In 2023, his monograph Desperate Hope - Reflections on Survival Pathways for Civilisation was presented to the InterAction Council of Former Heads of State and Government at its 37th Annual Plenary Meeting in Valletta, Malta, in support of its Malta Declaration on Multilateral Solutions for a Better Future.